 He nodded frantically, swearing up and down that he wouldn't move.
 Tightening her grip on the bloodied dagger, she began backing away, keeping her eyes on him until she turned the corner, where she finally broke into a sprint and didn't look back.

 A week after she had snuck out and she was still babying the bruise under her right eye.
 When she snuck back into her room, two of the leaders had been waiting for her.
 They'd questioned her until the sun had risen, laughing in her face when she'd finally told them what happened, and leaving her on the ground to bleed.

 She stared at her reflection in the bathroom mirror, gently nudging the bruise.
 It was finally yellowing around the edges, meaning that by the end of the week, it would finally be nonexistent.

 Sighing, she turned on the water and cupped her hands underneath, splashing the cool liquid onto her face.
 She wanted to get away from this place.
 More than anything at that point.
-But she had nowhere to go, and even if she did manage to get away, the Blades would send someone after her.
-You didn’t leave unless you were dead, which meant the only other way out was suicide.
+Unfortunately, she had nowhere to go, and even if she did manage to get away, the Blades would send someone after her.
+You didn't leave unless you were dead, which meant the only other way out was suicide.

 She gripped the sink and closed her eyes, listening to the sound of the running water.
 The best thing she could do for herself was graduate from training and do as they say for the rest of her life.